 - That client then proposes a nice large project.
 You think GREAT!.
 I’m going to make some real money.

 - You work your hardest and provide the best quality work and deliver it to your client.

-- You don’t get paid and you never hear from your client again.
-They simply disappear of the face of the planet.
+- You don’t get paid, and you never hear from your client again.
+They simply disappear from the face of the planet.

 23. Get Rich Quick Investments (High Yield)

-Like trading, you will find investment opportunities that promise high yield with minimal investment.
+Like trading, you will find investment opportunities that promise a high yield with minimal investment.
 GUARANTEED!

 THERE IS NO SUCH THING

-While the video is playing in a frame they promise to anyone that send Bitcoin to their address to send them double.
+While the video is playing in a frame, they promise to anyone that sends Bitcoin to their address to send them double.
 Of course, this is not happening and all the funds sent are lost forever.